maheshhr/maheshhr/README.md

 - 👋 Hi, I’m @maheshhr
-- 👀 I’m interested in ... python developer
+- 👀 I’m interested in ...
+Technology
-- 🌱 I’m currently learning ...FULL STACK DEVELOPMENT
+- 🌱 I’m know ...FULL STACK DEVELOPMENT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...hrmahesh369@gmail.com